 Poker is a competitive card game among several players.
-In this game, the dealer will not interfere with the gameplay; he will just deal the cards, monitor gameplay, and ensure the winner of each hand receives the pot.
-The casinos or poker venues make money by taking a percentage of the winnings or charging players a fee; this is called the rake.
+In this game, the dealer will not interfere with the gameplay; he or she will just deal the cards, monitor gameplay, and ensure the winner of each hand receives the pot.
+The casinos or poker venues make money by taking a percentage of the pot or charging players a fee; this is called the rake.
 Of course, some versions of poker have been adapted to become casino games where players play against the dealer who is representing the house or the casino, but these are not the original poker games that are widely known and played by millions.

-To master the game of poker and understand the poker ranking, follow the tutorial to help you understand the game and its rules.
-This tutorial includes the history of the game, the rules, the odds and the strategy that will help you obtain a better grasp of the game on a more professional level.
+To master the game of poker and the poker rankings, follow the tutorial to help you understand the game and its rules.
+This tutorial includes the history of the game, the rules, the odds, and the strategy.
+It will help you obtain a better grasp of the game on a more professional level.

-The popularity of poker started to increase rapidly in 1970 when the first ever World Series of Poker (WSOP) took place.
+The popularity of poker started to increase more rapidly in 1970.
+This is when the first ever World Series of Poker (WSOP) took place.
 This was the first poker competition to be held on a broad scale, and it was staged annually at Binion’s Horseshoe Casino in Las Vegas.
-Those who won the WSOP’s Main Event in these early tournaments included some of the biggest names in the poker world, including Bobby Baldwin, Puggy Pearson, Amarillo Slim and Doyle Brunson.
+Those who won the WSOP’s Main Event in these early days included some of the biggest names in the poker world, like Bobby Baldwin, Puggy Pearson, Amarillo Slim Preston and Doyle Brunson.
 Doyle Brunson went on to win 10 WSOP gold bracelets and is the author of the first book about poker strategy, called “Super / System.”

 Poker rose to new heights in the 1990s when gambling started to spread in the United States.
-It was highly popular in Atlantic City, which is a gambling empire second in the United States only to Las Vegas.
+It was highly popular in Atlantic City, which at the time quickly became the nation’s second-biggest market behind Las Vegas.

-All of that poker growth notwithstanding, the game truly boomed during the first years of the 21st century, a direct result of a perfect storm of three factors: hole-card cameras that allowed viewers to “play along from home” for the first time while watching televised poker, the advent of online poker, and the marquee victory of a Tennessee accountant names Chris Moneymaker in the 2003 WSOP Main Event.
+All of that poker growth notwithstanding, the game truly boomed during the first years of the 21st century.
+A direct result of a perfect storm of three factors: hole-card cameras that allowed viewers to “play along from home” for the first time while watching televised poker, the advent of online poker, and the marquee victory of a Tennessee accountant names Chris Moneymaker in the 2003 WSOP Main Event.
 Online poker, in particular, helped the spread of the game to anyone who had a computer.
 No longer were players obligated to leave their homes and find a brick and mortar poker room or home game to enjoy playing.
-As for the hole-card cameras, they single-handedly turned poker from a card game into a spectator sport that you could watch, enjoy, and be entertained by, all while rooting for and learning from the game’s best players.
+As for the hole-card cameras, they single-handedly turned poker from a card game one could only play into a spectator sport that you could watch, enjoy, and be entertained by, all while rooting for and learning from the game’s best players.

 Besides the WSOP, other poker tours that started to capitalize on the game’s popularity, including the World Poker Tour and the European Poker Tour.
 The first poker governing body, the International Federation of Poker, was founded in Switzerland in 2009.